aimee-mcneil-melville/ToDo-Full-Stack/README.md

 1. Select **Australia** as your *Region*.
 1. Make sure **Development** is selected as the *Environment tag*.
 1. Click *Create*.
-1. Go to *Applications*, and click on *Create Application* button
+1. Go to *Applications*, and click on *Create Application* button.
-1. Give your application a name, for example `fruits`.
 1. Select **Single Page Web Applications** and click the *Create* button.
 This application will be used for our front-end app.
+1. Select the **Settings** tab.
+1. Give your application a name, for example `Fruits App`.
 1. Auth0 generated a random **ClientId** 2️⃣, make a note of it, because we will use this value [later](#client-side-configure-auth0provider).
-1. Set the following values:
+1. Set the following values, in the *Application URIs* section:

 | Setting                   | Value                                                     |
 | ------------------------- | --------------------------------------------------------- |